TAX EQUITY MODEL OVERVIEW

 This is an extract from our tax equity modeling course.

-– The order in which we’ll build this model is included in a PDF file called model checklist, which we strongly recommend that you download.
+The order in which we’ll build this model is included in a PDF file called model checklist, which we strongly recommend that you download.
 The model checklist includes the order of each section that we’ll model with a checklist so you can tick off each item as you complete it.
-It also includes the name and number of the relevant lessons relating to the concepts required for that section to make it easier for you to find the corresponding videos if you wanna watch them.
-And it also includes each individual row that you’ll need to model in order.
+It also includes the name and number of the relevant lessons relating to the concepts required for that section to make it easier for you to find the corresponding videos if you wanna watch them, and it also includes each individual row that you’ll need to model in order.
 So it’s a fantastic guide if you want to rebuild the model yourself without guidance.